 What you should know about the Personal Property Securities Register (PPSR)

-Prior to Personal Property Securities (PPS) reform, security interests in aircraft were predominantly created by way of mortgage or fixed and floating charge, which were registered on the Australian Securities and Investment Commission (ASIC) Register of Company Charges.
+Prior to the Personal Property Securities (PPS) reform, security interests in watercraft were predominantly created by way of mortgage or fixed and floating charge, which were registered on the Australian Securities and Investment Commission (ASIC) Register of Company Charges.
 Registration and the relative priority of these interests were governed by the Corporations Act 2001 (Cth).
-However, despite provision for one under the Air Navigation Act 1920 (Cth), no separate register was created for security interests in aircraft.
-The Australian Civil Aircraft Register, provided for by the Civil Aviation Safety Regulations 1998 (Cth), does not record security interests in an aircraft; it records the aircraft for the purpose of designating Australian nationality to it.

-The effect of PPS reform on security interests in aircraft
+The effect of PPS reform on security interests in watercraft

-On 30 January 2012, the Personal Property Securities Act 2009 (Cth) (PPS Act) commenced in Australia and established a new system for the registration of security interests in personal property.
-Personal property is generally all property other than land, fixtures and certain statutory interests.
-Importantly, aircraft is personal property to which the PPS Act applies and security interests in aircraft can be registered on the PPSR.
+On 30 January 2012, the Personal Property Securities Act 2009 (Cth) (PPS Act) commenced in Australia and established a new system for the registration of security interests in personal property (generally all property other than land, fixtures and certain statutory interests).
+Importantly, watercraft is personal property to which the PPS Act applies and security interests in watercraft can be registered on the PPSR.

 The PPS Act broadens the concept of a ‘security interest’; the definition looks at what the effect of the transaction is rather than the form it takes.
 Essentially, it is whether the transaction provides for an interest in personal property in order to secure payment or performance of an obligation.